+815 U.S.C.
+78f(b)(4).

-NASDAQ believes that the proposed rule change is consistent with the provisions of Section 6 of the Act, in general, and with Section 6(b)(4) of the Act, in particular, in that it provides an equitable allocation of reasonable fees among users and recipients of NASDAQ data.
-In adopting Regulation NMS, the Commission granted selfregulatory organizations and brokerdealers increased authority and flexibility to offer new and unique market data to the public.
+among users and recipients of NASDAQ data.
+In adopting Regulation NMS, the Commission granted self-regulatory organizations and broker-dealers increased authority and flexibility to offer new and unique market data to the public.
 It was believed that this authority would expand the amount of data available to consumers, and also spur innovation and competition for the provision of market data.